ekutner/home-connect-hass/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
 about: Create a report to help us improve
 ---

 <!--
-Before you open a new issue, CAREFULLY review the README, especially the FAQ section and search through the existing issues to see if others have had the same problem.
+Before you open a new issue, CAREFULLY review the README, especially the FAQ and Bug Reporting sections and search through the existing issues to see if others have had the same problem.

-Issues not containing the minimum requirements will be closed:
+Issues that do not follow the bug reporting guidelines will be closed:

-- Issues without a description (using the header is not good enough) will be closed.
+- Issues without a description (using the header is not good enough)
-- Issues without debug logging will be closed.
+- Issues without a debug log
-- Issues without configuration will be closed
+- Issues without configuration
+- Issues reporting missing data, control or events without demonstrating that the missing item is available in the API

 -->
 ## Describe the bug